lbilharz/ics2timesheet/README.md

 3. Choose the billing period.
 4. Use the parentheses format for job filtering.

----

-Enjoy a more streamlined way of creating timesheets with *ics2timesheet*!
+> Enjoy a more streamlined way of creating timesheets with *ics2timesheet*!
 Simplify your workflow and focus on what you do best. 🌴💻📅

-## 💻 Setting Up `ics2timesheet`
+## 💻 Setting Up `ics2timesheet` locally

 Want to run `ics2timesheet` locally?
 Here’s how to get it up and running on your machine.